-I've created short, follow-along exercise video series, like the Recommended Daily Activity series, to make taking care of yourself an easy time investment for your daily routines!
+I've created short, follow-along exercise video series, like the Recommended Daily Activity series to make taking care of yourself an easy time investment for your daily routines!

 Most of us spend the majority of our days thinking outwardly about work, family, friends... life in general outside of our own bodies.
 It isn't until we're hurting or ill that we start to listen to the inward messages telling us that something might be wrong.
 To make a habit of self-care, we can use tools like the Wellness Check On-the-Spot to develop better awareness of our physical and mental health from day-to-day (PDF doc. attached below).
 Awareness of our current tendencies and consistent effort toward the desired outcome are crucial requisites for building new behaviors, habits, and skills or creating psychological and physical change.

 We can also use the Wellness Check On-the-Spot whenever we feel something's off.
 If we're feeling fatigued or lethargic... we've got a headache... we're feeling emotionally frazzled.
-Whenever stress levels are beginning to tip the scales and we feel we're losing control or not on top of our game, it can be transformational to take just a few moments in reflection to reassure ourselves that we're taking care of the essential factors that are most within our control.
+Whenever stress levels are beginning to tip the scales and we feel we're losing control or not on top of our game, it can be transformational to take just a few moments in reflection and reassure ourselves that we're taking care of the essential factors that are most within our control.
 Much like a survivalist goes through a checklist of the most important resources needed in life and death situations, we should continuously check our bodies and behaviors to ensure we're proactively and preemptively caring for our health.
 To improve chances of getting the most out of life and living a successful, thriving, and healthful life lifestyle, consider a daily check-in with yourself that covers the following key factors:

 Breath: Accumulate multiple rounds daily of 15-30 continuous, deeper, and slower breaths through the nose and into the lower belly.